awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/1_ddb_config_pillars_and_bps.md

 ---
-title: "Structure of a custom lens - Pillars, Questions, and Best Practices"
+title: "Structure of a custom lens - Pillars, Questions and the Best Practices"
 date: 2020-04-24T11:16:09-04:00
 chapter: false
 weight: 1